jedjoud10/jedjoud10.github.io/content/blog/per_vertex_ao_surface_nets.md

 Overall it's a pretty cheap algorithm that enhances the quality fidelty of the terrain without too much work.
 I personally consider that a success.
 Here are other demos showcasing this effect

-{% note(header="Concluding Side Note?") %}
+{% note(header="Side Note") %}
 I did notice through my testing and experimentation with my engine that sometimes using the density function itself (or at least part of it) would yield some pretty cool results.
-Never managed to make use of it for AO but it looks *kinda* similar and cool enough so here you go.
-Maybe this could be extended to yield some new results like VXGI or something like VX-enabled reflections or stuff like that, maybe.
-It was pretty cool though.
+Never managed to make use of it for AO but it looks *kinda* similar and cool enough to mention it at least.
+Maybe this could be extended to yield some results similar to VXGI or large scale AO.
+It is pretty cool.
 ![cFlake Terrain Density Debug](/density.png)
 {% end %}